Offer small sips of clear fluids and bland foods to keep your toddler hydrated and calm their upset stomach.

 The BRAT Diet: Still Relevant?

-The BRAT diet—bananas, rice, applesauce, and toast—is a classic recommendation for upset stomachs because these foods are gentle on the gut and provide some nutrients without heavy fats or spices.
+The BRAT diet—bananas, rice, applesauce, and toast—is a classic recommendation for upset stomachs because these foods are gentle on the gut and provide some energy without heavy fats or spices.

 However, the BRAT diet alone isn’t nutritionally complete for toddlers over several days.
-It’s best used as an initial step before returning to a regular balanced diet.
+It’s best used as an initial step before returning to a regular balanced diet as your child improves.

 Bland Foods That Work Wonders